Tig Notaro On Going 'Live' About Her Life

-It has been an eventful four months for Notaro.
+When she spoke with Terry Gross, it had been an eventful four months for Notaro.
 Before her cancer diagnosis, Tig had pneumonia and contracted a severe intestinal virus, for which she was treated in the hospital.
-Shortly after being released, her mother died in a freak accident -– and then Tig and her girlfriend broke up.
+Shortly after being released, her mother died in a freak accident — and then Tig and her girlfriend broke up.

-So when she got on stage that evening, Notaro tells Fresh Air's Terry Gross, she was "in a very vulnerable, raw place."
+So when she got on stage that evening, Notaro told Fresh Air's Terry Gross, she was "in a very vulnerable, raw place."

 "I had no idea what was in front of me," she says.
 "It was really just taking blind steps."